2018 Kids' Choice Awards Winners: The Complete List

 The 2018 Kids' Choice Awards is finally here and the biggest names from movies, music, TV and more are coming together for pop culture's youngest fans.

-Hosted by John Cena, the live show will take place at The Forum in Inglewood, Calif.
+Hosted by John Cena for a second time, the live show will take place at The Forum in Inglewood, Calif.

 Celebs like Heidi Klum, Yara Shahidi, Grant Gustin, Candace Cameron Bure, Kat Graham and Parker Bates are just a few famous and familiar faces who have turned up on the orange carpet tonight, but who are the big winners?